-1. makeclean (same as make clean):
+1. makeclean:

 It goes through all decay channel files and deletes the result lines, usually the last three lines.
 It also deletes phase space functions and tabulated form factor functions that are used for τ decays.
-This way, HADRRONS++ is forced to re-integrate all its channels as well as it then must re-create the phase space functions for τ decays.
+This way, HADRONS++ is forced to re-integrate all its channels as well as it then must re-create the phase space functions for τ decays.